 It’s hard not see those prices without remembering the little indigenous kids of south Quito whose parents could barely afford a four dollar textbook.
 The world economy is clearly a lot more complicated than that simple juxtaposition, but it’s still an important paradigm to consider.

 Does value have to be sanctioned by a prestigious institution?
 What is the difference between something that is merely beautiful and something that is officially labeled ‘art’?
 What does the buyer of this piece have on the brain?
 Does he/she realize the irony in spending thousands on something that mocks (or applauds, who knows?) such astronomical prices?
-How should the general public read this work?
-It does bring us back to the question of how to rationalize the billions of dollars that are spent on nothing more than improving the aesthetic experience of the rich.
-But where would we be without art?
-Thinking globally, what does all of this say about our financial framework of extreme haves and have-nots?
-Food for thought, I say.
-(Jason, this digression is dedicated to you.
-Thanks again for Christie’s!)

 The following day, Stephie and I visited Southall, a section of London that is sometimes referred to as Little India.
 I had read about the area in Brian Keith Axel’s The Nation’s Tortured Body when I was the Asian Religions teacher’s assistant at Tech.
-The book explores the historical and political contexts in which a Sikh identity of surrender and displacement was constructed.
-Axel makes interesting commentary on the role identity (racial, ethnic, etc.) plays in the concept of nationhood.
+The book explores the historical and

 Despite being excited for the Middle East, I was very sad to say good-bye to Stephie and my new Australian friends.
 We had a ripping time (thanks for the new slang, blokes) boogying down to live music at two great clubs.
 FM was full of Filipinos and featured an awesome band covering Rhianna’s “Umbrella” and that self-righteous ‘when you practice what you preach’ Black Eyed Peas song.
 We got crazy at the Walkabout, drinking and bathing in “snakebite”, some sort of Aussie potion that tasted like a mixture of beer and jungle juice.
 I was delighted to see the fun life Stephie had built for herself.
 It made me proud of her and extremely excited for my own impending journey.
 Thanks again, mate!